2022 Tour Championship: Semi-finals

 The semi-finals were held on 1 and 2 April.
 O'Sullivan faced Robertson in a match that reprised the 2019 and 2021 finals.
 Robertson made a 115 break in the opening frame, but O'Sullivan won four consecutive frames with breaks of 125, 90, 106 and 128 to take a 4–1 lead.
 Robertson won the last three frames of the session to tie the scores at 4–4.
 O'Sullivan won the first frame of the second session, before Robertson won the next three to lead 7–5.
 O'Sullivan won three of the next four to tie the match at 8–8.
 O'Sullivan went ahead with a 112 break in the next frame, his fifth century of the match, but Robertson won the final two frames to clinch the match 10–9, guaranteeing that he would win the Cazoo Cup, regardless of the outcome of the final, having won the Players Championship and been runner-up in the World Grand Prix, the other two Cazoo Series events.
 O'Sullivan became the first player to make five century breaks in two consecutive matches.
 The 19-frame match had only two frames without at least a half-century break.
 By reaching the semi-finals, O'Sullivan replaced Mark Selby as world number one after the event, although O'Sullivan called Robertson "the best player in the world".

 In the second semi-final, Higgins played Brecel.
-The players had faced each other in the Scottish Open final earlier in the season, with Brecel winning 9–5 on that occasion.
+The players had faced each other in the Scottish Open final earlier in the season, Brecel winning 9–5 on that occasion.
 Brecel won the first three frames, but Higgins responded with five frames in a row, ending with a century break of 108, to finish the first session with a 5–3 lead.
 Higgins moved 7–4 ahead in the evening session before Brecel won three frames in a row to level the scores at 7–7.
-However, Higgins responded by also winning three frames in a row, taking advantage of errors by Brecel, to win the match 10–7 and reach the 55th ranking final of his professional career.
+Higgins responded by also winning three frames in a row, taking advantage of errors by Brecel, to win the match 10–7 and reach the 55th ranking final of his professional career.